mozilla/www.ccadb.org/cas/inclusion.md

 * Detailed Instructions: [Create a Root Inclusion Request](https://docs.google.com/document/d/1FHSbpNJ3CQOcpVqrj66elKQhTmpllp-IBsDovPy6cOo/edit#)

 Root Store Operators review and process requests for inclusion in accordance with separate program requirements and within their own program timelines.
-The review process begins after a CA Owner has [added](https://www.ccadb.org/cas/updates) a root CA certificate to the CCADB and submitted a 'Root Inclusion Request' case to Root Store(s) for review.
+The review process begins after a CA Owner has [added](https://www.ccadb.org/cas/updates) a root certificate to the CCADB and submitted a 'Root Inclusion Request' case to Root Store Operators for review.

-Note: New required fields were added to CCADB Root Case records on December 22, 2022, and those fields will have to be populated in the 'Root Inclusion Request' case to update a pre-existing Root Case record.
-Those fields will be in the applicable Root Store Operator tab of the Root Inclusion Request case.
-CA Owners are expected to continue using the [Add/Update Root Request](https://www.ccadb.org/cas/updates) case type to make necessary updates to CA Owner and Root Certificate records, such as policy and audit updates.
+Note: New required fields were added to Root Case records in the CCADB on December 22, 2022, and those fields will have to be populated in the 'Root Inclusion Request' case to update a pre-existing Root Case record.
+Those fields will be in the applicable Root Store Operator tab of the 'Root Inclusion Request' case.
+CA Owners are expected to continue using the [Add/Update Root Request](https://www.ccadb.org/cas/updates) case type to make necessary updates to CA Owner and root certificate records, such as policy and audit updates.